astropy/astropy/docs/development/codeguide.rst

   .. note:: There are multiple options for testing PEP8 compliance of code,
             see :doc:`testguide` for more information.
-            See :doc:`codeguide_emacs` for some configuration options for Emacs that helps in ensuring conformance to PEP8.

 * ``astropy`` source code should contain a comment at the beginning of the file pointing to the license for the ``astropy`` source code.
 This line should say::